Leading Dual Language Programs for Student Success

 After May 11, 2018: $1,060/person.
 Send 2 people or more and pay $985 each.

 Cost includes all training materials and breakfast and lunch each day.

 Travel and hotel expenses are the responsibility of the participant.

-This institute will be held at the Marriott Courtyard Hotel, Chevy Chase, MD.
+This institute will be held at the Marriott Courtyard Hotel, Chevy Chase, Maryland.

-Hotel reservations must be made by July 2, 2018 for this Institute in order to secure the discounted rate.
+A limited number of discounted hotel rooms are available for this event and reservations must be made by July 2, 2018 in order to secure the discounted rate.

-Discounted hotel reservations can be made by following the link above or by calling the hotel directly at 301-828-3364 ext.
-7000, or Marriott Central Reservations at 1-800-321-2211 and mention CAL, the institute name and dates.
+Discounted hotel reservations can be made by following the link below or by calling the hotel directly at 301-828-3364 ext.
+7000 or Marriott Central Reservations at 1-800-321-2211 and mention CAL, the institute name and dates.